Methodology

 Where a company extends its business activities, hiring new workforce.

-In addition to the structured data, there is also very rich and useful information on individual cases, which forms the basis for subsequent qualitative research.
+In addition to the structured data, there is also rich and useful information on individual cases in the ‘Additional information’ text fields which can form the basis for subsequent qualitative research.

 Data limitations